whitequark/lab-notebook/content/notes/2016-10-18-implementing-an-uart-in-verilog-and-migen.md

 merely be in the same clock domain.
 (Statements are placed into a single `always @(*)` block and an `always @(posedge clk)` block per clock domain during synthesis; Migen reset is synchronous.)

-As a result, Migen doesn't have this spurious coupling between syntax and behavior that Migen has;
-for example, instead of having a configurable phase like `ClockDiv`, the Migen UART code simply resets the divider to the half of its wraparound value from one of the FSM states, and this does not conflict with the decrement logic, as the later (in code) action takes precedence.
+As a result, Migen doesn't have this spurious coupling between syntax and behavior that Verilog has; for example, instead of having a configurable phase like `ClockDiv`, the Migen UART code simply resets the divider to the half of its wraparound value from one of the FSM states, and this does not conflict with the decrement logic, as the later (in code) action takes precedence.
 In this example the counter is not factored out into a submodule, but putting it there would not change anything as submodules are flattened.